 - The presence of shared liability

-Speak to an attorney at Estey & Bomberger, LLP to identify all potential avenues to compensation and calculate an accurate settlement estimate.
+Speak to an experienced dangerous drug attorney at Estey & Bomberger, LLP to identify all potential avenues to compensation and calculate an accurate settlement estimate.

 Schedule a Free Consultation With a Zantac Lawyer in Nevada

 If you were diagnosed with cancer after taking Zantac, you may be eligible for a lawsuit.
 In these situations, the team of injury attorneys at Estey & Bomberger, LLP can help.
 Contact us today to schedule your free consultation with a Nevada Zantac lawsuit attorney or call (800) 260-7197 at any time for more information.